hermangroup/docs/introduction/how-to-buy.rst

   Cryptobuyer is a direct purchasing service with a focus on the Latin American market and Venezuela in particular.
-It can be linked with a bank account to purchase Dash, Litecoin and Bitcoin directly.
+It can be linked with a bank account to purchase Historia, Litecoin and Bitcoin directly.
 The company also operates a network of ATMs and merchant integrations.

 BasiChange